Hi

 It helps ensure the quality of their data and prevents fraudulent responses.

-So if you’re answering questions too quickly without paying attention, the software may flag you as a potential fraudster and disqualify you from
+So, if you answer questions too quickly without paying attention, the software may flag you as a potential fraudster and disqualify you from

 participating in future surveys.